 It’s been too long !!
 We have been RV nomads for nearly eight months now, and while we’re completely happy that we made this huge change in our lives, we also want to acknowledge that some aspects of the journey have been quite a challenge.
-Namely, getting a couple of nomad businesses up and running from the ground up has consumed much more time than we anticipated.
+Namely, becoming RV nomad entrepreneurs and getting a couple of nomad businesses up and running from the ground up has consumed much more time than we anticipated.
 And for that reason IT’S BEEN TOO LONG since we’ve posted any content.

 Let’s back up a bit and refresh our memories on why we decided to make this big change (more details on this at our earlier blog post HERE) and what our vision for being RV Nomad Entrepreneurs is.
 In September 2017, we went to the Jackson Hole region of Wyoming for our 35th wedding anniversary.
 While this was one of our bucket list destinations and we expected to be Wowed, we did not expect the experience to completely alter our perception of what our life should be . . . but that’s what happened.
 When we returned home, we put together a plan to transform our way of life with the overall goal of creating space for more exploring and experiencing.
 After tons of research, we were inspired by a number of RV nomad entrepreneurs and decided that was the life for us.